 Germany: G7 rejects Russia's demand to pay for gas in rubles

-Berlin: The Group of Seven major economies have agreed to reject Moscow's demand to pay for Russian natural gas exports in rubles, the German energy minister said Monday.
-Robert Habeck told reporters that "all G-7 ministers agreed completely that this (would be) a one-sided and clear breach of the existing contracts" for natural gas, which is used to heat homes, generate electricity and power industry.
-He said officials from France, Germany, Italy, Japan, the United States, the United Kingdom and Canada met Friday to coordinate natural and that European Union representatives also were present.
+Berlin: The German energy minister said on Monday.
+Robert Habeck told reporters that all G-7 ministers agreed completely that this (would be) a one-sided and clear breach of the existing contracts for natural gas, which is used to heat homes, generate electricity and power industry.
+He said officials from France, Germany, Italy, Japan, the United States, the United Kingdom and Canada met on Friday to coordinate naturals and that European Union representatives also were present.

-Habeck said that "payment in ruble is not acceptable and we will urge the companies affected not to follow (Russian President Vladimir) Putin's demand."
-Putin announced last week that Russia will demand "unfriendly" countries pay for natural gas only in Russian currency from now on, instructing the central bank to work out a procedure for buyers to acquire rubles in Russia.
+Habeck said that payment in the ruble is not acceptable and we will urge the companies affected not to follow (Russian President Vladimir) Putin's demand.
+Putin announced last week that Russia will demand unfriendly" countries pay for natural gas only in Russian currency from now on, instructing the central bank to work out a procedure for buyers to acquire rubles in Russia.
 The demand sent already high gas prices even higher amid fears it could be a prelude to a natural gas shutoff, which could disrupt Europe's economy and hurt Russia's finances.

 AP